top of page

 Do Mountain Valley Botanic’s hydrosols contain any preservative?

 We do not add any chemical preservative to our hydrosols.
-We take great care in preserving the quality, safety, and integrity of our hydrosols by sterilizing our distillation equipment, our collection funnels and vessels, and anything else that touches our hydrosol at any time.
-Our hydrosols are filtered several times after distillation to remove any traces of essential oil (water + oil = a need for a preservative).
+We take great care in preserving the quality, safety, and integrity of our hydrosols by sanitizing our distillation equipment, our collection funnels and vessels, and anything else that touches our hydrosol at any time.
+Our hydrosols are filtered several times after distillation to remove any traces of essential oil that may harbor bacteria.
 Every container our hydrosols touch are disinfected to avoid any contamination.
 Our hydrosols are stored in a cold, dark environment to keep them at their highest quality.

 Why do you store your hydrosols in clear glass instead of brown glass?

-For long term storage, hydrosols should be kept cold and dark.
-A refrigerator is an ideal place.
+For long term storage, hydrosols should be kept cool and dark.
 For short term storage, they are fine left your counter or in a cabinet.
-Clear glass allows you to see your hydrosol to be certain it has not become contaminated.
-If you ever see a foggy bloom, anything black or gray, or anything else “off” with your hydrosol than it has become contaminated and needs to be thrown away.
+We use clear glass to allow you to see your hydrosol to be certain it has not become contaminated.
+A coppery pink sediment in certain hydrosols such as Tulsi and German Chamomile is common, this copper that has precipitated out of the hydrosol.
+It has anti-microbial effects and is not a sign of contamination.

 Use your hydrosols daily and you will use them long before the light will degrade them.
 If you buy bulk hydrosols, only keep out what you'll use in the next couple of months.